MuhammadKhoshnaw/BasicMVIApp/README.md

 # ViewModel

-Our ViewModel module is an android module that have as minimum dependency on android frame work as possible.
-This module contains ViewModels in MVI architecture pattern.
+Our ViewModel module is an Android module that has as minimum dependency on the android framework as possible.
+This module contains ViewModels in the
+MVI architecture pattern.

 MVI is the abbreviation of Model - View - Intent.
 But In the MVI architecture pattern, we also have other components like ViewModel and State.